electracode1/Bangalore-House-price-prediction/README.md

 Square Error (RMSE).
 These metrics help in assessing the accuracy and robustness of the prediction models.
-Once trained, the model can predict property prices for new input data, offering instant and objective estimates.
-Furthermore, the report discusses practical applications of this technology in real estate portals like Magicbricks and Zillow, which already utilize similar systems for property valuation.
+Once trained, the model can predict property prices for new input data, offering instant and objective estimates. practical applications of this technology in real estate portals like Magicbricks and Zillow, which already utilize similar systems for property valuation.
 The system can also benefit banks for loan assessments, government bodies for urban planning, and developers for project valuation.
 Future enhancements include integrating deep learning techniques, using satellite and street-